 Speak to us for further guidance if you are unsure on how much First Aid provision you should make.

 After 3 years of the date on the certificate (or within a month of expiry) you can attend a re-qualification course.
 This covers the same topics as the original course but in a reduced amount of time.
 There is also a recommended option of attending a short refresher course annually.
-If you have a qualification gained from a different certifying body we can still re-qualify you as long as we a provided with a copy of your current certificate prior to booking your place on the re-qualification course.
+If you have a qualification gained from a different certifying body we can still re-qualify you as long as we are provided with a copy of your current certificate prior to booking your place on the re-qualification course.

 This short course is for lower risk workplaces.
 It covers emergency protocols only and is suitable for nominated First Aiders.
 The aim of the Emergency First Aid at Work qualification is to enable a candidate to be able to act as an appointed person to take charge of the First Aid arrangements, including looking after the First Aid supplies and calling the emergency services when required.
 It meets the standards required to help comply with Health and Safety (First aid) regulations.

 This course is for higher risk workplaces, the course is longer and covers more topics.
 The First Aid At Work qualification aims to create a level of competence in First Aid skills for the workplace.
 This course provides confidence in delivering the practical skills needed by First Aiders in most workplaces.
 It meets the standards required to help comply with Health and Safety (First aid) regulations.

 Understanding the legal framework for First Aid provision at work.